-The Trustee of the Rockware Pension Scheme has prepared this Statement of Investment Principles for the Scheme with effect from March 2024.
+The Trustee of the Unum Pension Scheme has prepared this Statement of Investment Principles for the Scheme.
 It has been prepared in accordance with applicable legislation, taking into account guidance from The Pension Regulator and written advice from an independent investment adviser as required.

 The purpose of the SIP is to set out Trustee's investment strategy at a high level, including the investment objectives, investment strategy and other investment policies the Trustee has adopted.
+Detail on how the Scheme's investment strategy is implemented is set out in a separate Statement of Investment Arrangements ('SIA') document (which is maintained by the Trustee).

-The Trustee must review the SIP in consultation with Ardagh Holdings (UK) Limited ('the Sponsoring Employer') at least every three years; and without delay after any significant change in investment policy or circumstances of the Scheme.
-The Trustee last reviewed this SIP in July 2021.
+The Trustee must review the SIP in consultation with the Sponsoring Employer at least every three years; and without delay after any significant change in investment policy or circumstances of the Scheme.